heatherflo/fs-journal/journal/04/questions.md

 # Understanding Asynchronous Code, and API's
 01. What is the difference between `asynchronous` code and `synchronous` code?

   > Asynchronous code runs in the background of a webpage without having to reload the webpage- therefore making things faster and easier to load.
+It allows you to fun multiple lines of code at once without making sure one is done first before starting another.

+  >Synchronous code is code that only lets one line of code run at a time.
+It has to be completed before another line of code can start.

 02. What is an event listener?